syedsaqib2457/php-hash/documentation/add_node_process.md

 ### data [type]

-This is the added type in the added node process.
+This is the type in the added node process.

 This is the list of possible values.